Mount Rainier, Maryland: History of Mount Rainier

 In 1913, the Women's Civic League of Mount Rainier formed.
 In 1923, the first public school of Mount Rainier was constructed, and in the same year, the town hired its first paid police officer because of its growing population.

 In 1929, the town acquired 100 acre of land, and in the following year, the Mount Rainier High School opened there.

-In 1939, a new terminal was built at 34th St and Rhode Island Ave. because of a change in streetcar services.
+In 1939, a new terminal was built at 34th Street and Rhode Island Avenue because of a change in streetcar services.

 In the 1940s, Kaywood Garden apartments were constructed along Eastern Ave., raising the population of Mount Rainier.

 In 1952, a library was built.
-In 1956, a privately operated community pool opened. n 1958, streetcar services stopped and were replaced by bus service.
+In 1956, a privately operated community pool opened.
+In 1958, streetcar services stopped and were replaced by bus service.

 In the 1970s and 1980s, the population of the city declined.

-Today, a large area of Mount Rainier is considered a historic district by the National Register of Historic Places.
+Today, a large area of Mount Rainier is designated a historic district in the National Register of Historic Places by the National Park Service.

 In the present day, Mount Rainier still has many of the charms and attractive features that it had in the early 1900s.
-Residents of Mount Rainier are served by the Rhode Island Avenue & Brookland - CUA Metro Station and West Hyattsville Metro Station.
+Residents of Mount Rainier are served by the Rhode Island Avenue & Brookland-CUA Metro Station and West Hyattsville Metro Station.